 On August 17, 2023, the Petitioner submitted a revised site plan, included as Attachment 4A.
-The Petitioner admitted that this site plan was a working copy and not necessarily the final version of the proposal.

 The original submitted site plan and the revised site plan do not match the approved site plan on file with the Illinois Department of Natural Resources.
 This site plan is included as Attachment 9.